jeannepietropaoli/CV-app/README.md

 - Adding / Deleting elements in skills section
 - Adding a customizable bonus section
 - Adding a option to export it to PDF / print it
+- Adding localStorage to save CV's data and display it on page reload